telcat/vagrant-proxmox/README.md

 end
 ```

-If you want kvm the Vagrantfile could look as follows:
+If you want KVM the Vagrantfile could look as follows:

 ```
 Vagrant.configure('2') do |config|